-1. Plug into a grounded (earthed) outlet.
+- 1. Plug into a grounded (earthed) outlet. - Flush the water system.
+See "Prepare the Water System" or "Water and Ice Dispensers."

-NOTE: On models with an ice maker, allow 24 hours to produce the first batch of ice.
+NOTE: Allow 24 hours to produce the first batch of ice.
 Allow 3 days to completely fill ice container.